Fostering teenagers

 Can I foster more than one child?

 Yes you can.
 Foster parents can foster up to 3 foster placements.
-This can be more than 3 children one placement was a sibling group.
+This can be more than 3 children if one placement is a sibling group.
 How many children you foster often depends on your bedroom capacity as well as your ability to care for more than one child.
 Foster children need a bedroom of their own, the only exception to this is same sex siblings, which can share a room if the room is large enough for two.

 Why choose ACS?